What is the Net Price Calculator?

 - For more information on applying for Federal student aid, go to http://www.fafsa.ed.gov.

-- Estimated costs are based on the costs for students enrolled in 2016-2017.
+- Estimated costs are based on the costs for students enrolled in the current year.

-- Financial aid is estimated based on the median grant and scholarship aid received by first-time, full-time degree seeking students enrolled in 2016-2017.
+- Financial aid is estimated based on the median grant and scholarship aid received by first-time, full-time degree seeking students enrolled in in the current year.

 - The financial aid estimates do not include any loans or work-study assistance.